MarcoLodini/windows365/Windows365/enterprise/in-development.md

 End users will be able to manually run connectivity checks on their Cloud PCs from [windows365.microsoft.com](https://windows365.microsoft.com).

+#### Cloud PC concurrency report update<!--55445657-->

+The Connected Frontline Cloud PCs report will show a user's session length.
+You'll also be able to restart Windows 365 Frontline Cloud PCs from the report if you've reached max concurrency on any individual assignments.
+For more information, see [Connected Frontline Cloud PCs report](report-connected-frontline-cloud-pcs.md).

 <!-- ***********************************************-->
 ## Provisioning